-Colour is an integral part of all design work but it is particularly important for corporate design in which tones, shades and hues can all be subtly utilised to back-up and reinforce brand identities.
+Colour is an integral part of all design work but it is particularly important for corporate design in which tones, shades and hues can all be subtly utilised to back up and reinforce brand identities.
 In light of this, Pantone – the globally renowned colour company which is based in New Jersey – has announced its colour of the year for 2017 and a refreshing choice it is.

 The award-winning colour is a mid-green that is aptly named Greenery.
-The shade has been described by the Pantone Colour Institute as a ‘tangy yellow-green’ and has a very natural tone which is reminiscent of foliage.
+The shade has been described by the Pantone Colour Institute as a ‘tangy yellow-green’ and has a very natural tone that is reminiscent of foliage.
 According to the colour experts, it “brings forth a refreshing take [on colour]… that speaks to our need to explore, experiment and to reinvent.”
 For anyone looking for a fresh colour, a new beginning or some colourful re-imagining, then Greenery may well be the on-trend hue on which to focus.

 Why Pantone Colours are Important

 As mentioned, getting colours right in design situations is crucial.
 The Pantone printing system allows you to match colours extremely accurately thanks to their much-used swatches.
 The basic differentiator between the swatch books that Pantone produce and those which are manufactured by competitor organisations is that the colours are printed with an incredibly high degree of accuracy.

 In today’s interconnected global economy components for a product may be manufactured in different parts of the world.
 The use of a standardised Pantone colour system means that designers, manufacturers and printers can all produce the same colour, as specified by their client from their swatch.